louis-she/sfd.pytorch/README.md

 # sfd.pytorch
 sfd implementation for face recognition in pytorch.
 Paper at: [SFD: Single Shot Scale-invariant Face Detector](https://arxiv.org/abs/1708.05237)

+## Need help :sweat_drops:

+This repo is still under developing, any issue or pull request is very welcome.
+Currently the weights given bellow achieve 0.6 mAP on all the validation set of wider face.
+I'm still training it with my poor 1080ti.
+Anyone with more computing resources wants to train this please open an issue to get in touched.

 ## Requirements

 * Python 3.6